18F/ffd-info-exchange/docs/team-practices.md

 ## GitHub Pull Requests
 The `master` branch is a protected branch.
 To merge any changes to this branch, the requester must create a Pull Request and have it reviewed by a team member.
 Upon receiving reviewer approval, the requester is free to merge.
+- The requester may leverage the `plz-review` label to mark PRs that are ready to be reviewed.

 # Additional principles